esl/erlang_ale/README.md

 # Getting started

-Erlang/ALE supports rebar3.
-If you're natively compiling Erlang/ALE, everything should work like any other Erlang library.
-Normally, you would include `erlang_ale` as a dependency in your `rebar.config`.
+Erlang/ALE supports both rebar3 and erlang.mk build tools.
+If you're natively compiling Erlang/ALE, everything should work like any other
+Erlang library.
+Normally, you would include `erlang_ale` as a dependency in your `rebar.config` or Makefile file.
 If you just want to try it out, do the following:

     git clone https://github.com/esl/erlang_ale.git

     Steps for rebar3 build tool:
-    	rebar3 compile
+       make compile
+       ./rebar3 shell

+    Steps for erlang.mk build tool:
+       make -f erlang.mk app
-    	rebar3 shell
+       make -f erlang.mk shell

 If you're cross-compiling, you'll need to setup your environment so that the right C compiler is called.
+See the `erlang.mk` for the variables that will need to be overridden.

+# Documentation

+It is possible generate HTML documentation from the self documented source.

+	cd erlang_ale
+	make -f erlang.mk docs

+The HTML files can be seen in the erlang_ale/doc folder.
+Open the index.html file, and read.

 # Examples